 Abstract: The Eleusinian Mysteries induced an “artificial crisis” in

-This occurred as a result of extensive immersion in ritual behavior.
+occurred as a result of extensive immersion in ritual behavior.
 Ritual

 conditioned a susceptibility to arousal / quiescent neurological states

 that occur during extraordinary phases of consciousness.
-A
+A brief

-revealer of these Mysteries in Phaedrus.
-This may have been the
+of these Mysteries in Phaedrus.
+This may have been the basis of the

-experience.
-It is bracketed by two assertions: Walter Burkert’s
+It is bracketed by two assertions: Walter Burkert’s thesis that Mysteries

 The Eleusinian Mysteries spanned a time from two to four thousand